sourabhtkd/chatapp/README.md

 -  http://127.0.0.1:8000/api/docs/#/
 -  http://127.0.0.1:8000/api/redoc/#/
-- Providing postman collection as well
+- Providing postman collection as well except ws:// endpoints (no getting export option of GRPC and websockets in postman)

 ### User Journey in short for single user